The Tools for High-Impact Philanthropy

 With a degree in architecture at Politecnico di Milano, he has been working in international cooperation with the creation, together with other volunteers, of Cesvi-Cooperazione allo sviluppo, currently a charitable foundation, that he has led as president from 1985 to 2005.
 Within this role, he has been working on emergency and development projects in many countries in South America, Asia, Africa and Easter Europe.
 IN 2005, he becomes managing director or Società editoriale Vita-SpA, the editing branch of Vita non profit magazine, and Managing Director of Vitaconsulting srl.
 He gives up this role in 2010, when he joins Unicredit Foundation as President, focusing on supporting social enterprises in the countries where UniCredit Group has a presence, until 2018.
 He is currently President of the Steering Committee of Pio Albergo Trivulzio and President ad honorem of Cesvi Foundation.

 Graduated at Bocconi University in Milan, Simone Castello is Head of the Lang Centre on Strategic Philanthropy and Philanthropy Advisor.
 He oversees the executive education and the publications of Fondazione Lang Italia.
 As Senior Consultant, his areas of expertise include: advisory to businesses and corporate foundations to set up giving strategies and employee engagement initiatives; advisory to foundations and charities for the definition of theory of change and capacity building plans; social impact assessment analysis.
-He's used to works in Italian, English and French.
+He is accustomed to work in Italian, English and French.
 Among his latest publications: Filantropia e Impact Investing per le esigenze degli High Net Worth Individuals (HNWI), published in "I portafogli di investimento nel private banking.
 La pianificazione di scelte ottimali", AIPB, 2018; Manuale operativo per la Theory of Change.
 Linee guida per gestire un workshop partecipativo di Teoria del Cambiamento e porre le basi per la valutazione dell’impatto sociale, Philanthropy Insights, 2017; Social Impact Investing: macrotrend e opportunità per i principali player, Itinerari Previdenziali e Assoprevidenza, 2017; Theory of Change e Valutazione dell'Impatto Sociale.
 Metodi e Case History, Philanthropy Insights, 2016.

 After graduating in Business and Administration, Samuela worked for some years in the profit sector as an Internal Audit Manager and Project Manager.
 In 2010, while travelling abroad as a volunteer, she came to a career change and got a Master's Degree in Project Management for International Cooperation from ASVI and an Advance Diploma in Fundraising from ISPI.
 In 2012, she started working for Mission Bambini, an Italian foundation created in 2000 by Goffredo Modena to help children all over the world, giving them a better life through education, health and work placement programs.
 After several years in the Foreign Projects Office, today Samuela is European Partnership Manager, with a special focus on NEET issue in Italy.